 Board Members noted progress on the early stage establishment of a Dispute Resolution Advisory Committee of the SIRA Board.

-Other issues considered at the October 2017 Board meeting included:
+Other items considered at the October 2018 Board meeting included:

-- The quarterly update on People and Culture programs in SIRA:
+- The Board was provided a quarterly update on key SIRA People and Culture statistics.

 Chairperson, SIRA Board